ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

   recent_council_reports = all_council_reports.release_after(datetime(2020, 1, 1))
   # recent_council_reports represents a query that will yield all CouncilReport records
   # with a release_date after the 1.
 Jan 2020.  all_council_reports remains unchanged
-  # and still yields all records from DB without any filtering.
+  # and still yields all records from workers_control.db without any filtering.

 *Get methods* must not accept any explicit arguments.
 Here is an example for such a *get method*::